NHSDigital/nhs-notify/docs/pages/index.md

 Please visit the [NHS Service Catalogue](https://digital.nhs.uk/services/nhs-notify) for:

+- Use of the live NHS Notify SaaS
-- NHS Notify web site.
+- NHS Notify web site
-- Onboarding guidance.
+- Onboarding guidance
-- Customer support.
+- Customer support
-- Supplier support.
+- Supplier support

 > ### Who/what is this repository is for?
 >